dearreality/dana/README.md

 This is not an official Google product

 ## Deployment

-### Login to Registry
+### login to jfrog registry
-To push the Docker image to the registry, first login to the registry:
+Run the following command:

 ```
 docker login dearreality.jfrog.io
 ```
-Username and password are in 1Pass for jfrog.
-Then build and push the image:
+Depending on the machine, use credentials from 1Pass or your own ones.

+### Build an push new image

 ```
-docker build -t dearreality.jfrog.io/dearreality/dana .
+docker build -t dearreality.jfrog.io/dearreality/whaler .
-docker push dearreality.jfrog.io/dearreality/dana:latest
+docker push dearreality.jfrog.io/dearreality/whaler:latest
 ```

 ### Deploy on penguin

-To deploy, follow all of the steps above (including push).
-Then, once the Docker image is `push`ed, login to `Penguin` and pull the newest image and re-launch the container.
+Login to `Penguin`, pull the newest image and re-launch the container.
 If there is an older version running on `Penguin`, stop and remove it with

 ```